 Privacy Notice

-No employee or student has a right to expect privacy while using District networks or hardware.
+No employee or student has any right to expect privacy when using District networks or hardware.
 The CIO or designee has the right to access any and all information in any user directory, on the current user screen or in electronic mail.
 Electronic mail is not private.
 Users are advised not to place confidential or objectionable documents in their user directory.
 The CIO/designee may periodically examine Internet activity to detect access to inappropriate or unauthorized information or websites.
 The CIO shall also periodically monitor electronic MAIL to ensure that staff or students are using KETS approved mail systems.
 The CIO/designee may also monitor drives and external storage devices (flash and jump drives, CDs, etc) connected to and used on district resources/computers.
 The CIO or designee may close an account at any time.
 The administration of each school in the District may also deny, revoke, or suspend specific use accounts at their facility.
 Their decision shall be final.

 Vandalism